rakshithachar02/VSMS-php/README.md

 # VSMS-php
 This project is an PHP project which is an Vehicle Service Management System , here there is an 2 modules which is Admin and the Customer(user).

-Admin module can:
-  The admin must login through the admin credentials.
+Admin module can: The admin must login through the admin credentials.
-  1. Mechanics information
+  1. Mechanics information:
     * add mechanics data (Employee)
     * delete mechanics data
     * edit mechanics data
-  2. Categories information
+  2. Categories information:
     * add category data of the vehicle
     * delete category data
     * edit category data
-  3. Service request information
+  3. Service request information:
     * add service requests data from the service side
     * delete service request data
     * edit service request data
     * collects the requests sent by the customer (user)
-  4. Service information
+  4. Service information:
     * add services provides by the shop
     * delete services
     * edit servies

-Customer module can:
-  The customer must login to send the request.
+Customer module can: The customer must login to send the request.
   * send the request to admin with respect to vehicle service
   * checks the status of the request
   * store the service requests information.